spaceninja/interactive-fiction/README.md

 - [ ] Handle moving between rooms
   - [x] Add WALK verb
   - [x] Add Walk vocabulary
-  - [ ] Add GOTO and DO-WALK
+  - [x] Add GOTO method
-  - [ ] Check if there is an exit in this direction
+  - [x] Check if there is an exit in this direction
+  - [ ] Handle conditional room exits
   - [ ] Set HERE to new room
   - [ ] Set TOUCHED bit in new room
   - [ ] Call Room description